Getting to the point

 One politician who continues to impress is Ireland’s new Minister for Education and Skills, Ruairi Quinn.
 Yesterday I attended an event organised by the Royal Irish Academy at which the Minister outlined the issues facing higher education and addressed certain challenges to the academic community.

 Of particular significance is the Minister’s view that the CAO points system needs to be changed – a view I have been putting forward for some time.
 In his speech the Minister said that the points system is ‘designed around the dominant needs of a cohort of full-time, school leaver, entrants’, which no longer reflects the overall student body or how this is likely to be affected by demographic and other trends.
 He told his audience that they need to find ‘radically new approaches and alternatives to the current arrangements.’

 Elsewhere in his comments the Minister refused to rule out new student contributions or tuition fees.

 Irish higher education is clearly facing some very difficult times, and given the state of the pubic finances there are no easy solutions.
 But the country has an education minister with a genuine interest in higher education and a determination to get things done.
-That’s a good start.Explore posts in the same categories: higher education
+That’s a good start.higher education